kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_comunications.md

 In the Poll driven communication, the CPU will occasionally check if the buffer is ready to be read or written to.
 4. Set the data transfer speed between the 2 devices - the baud rate.
 This is to avoid data loss.

+But here is a relief : If we set the DLAB (Divisor Latch access bit) to zero, then :
+- The Prescaler Division Register becomes inaccessible.
+Meaning that the Line status register does not have to share the byte space.
+- The DLL register becomes inaccessible, meaning the RHR and THR don't have to share the byte space.
+- The DLM register becomes inaccessible, meaning that the Interrupt Enable Register does not have to share the byte space.

+That is the path we will take, we will set the DLAB bit to zero so that we access the registers in a more simple manner.
+The reason that makes it okay to disregard setting the DLL, DLM and PDS registers is because we do not need them.
+These three registers are used to set the Baud Rate of the UART device.

+We are in Qemu, this is a virtual space.
+This means that we are not dealing with real physical devices.
+Because of this fact, it is not necessary to set the Baud Rate.
+The machine emulates the maximum baud rate available.

+The Baud Rate formula is as follows :
+Divisor = UART_device_clock_frequency / ( Baud_rate x Prescaler_Division_value)

+where :
+- Divisor is a 16 bit value whose first 8 bits get stored in the DLM register and last 8 bits get stored in the DLL register.
+If we do not set the DLL and DLM bit, the Divisor value is assumed to be  65,536 (2^16).
+- UART_device_clock_frequency is the clock speed of the particular UART implementation. eg 16MHz
+- The Baud_rate is the rate at which data transfers, this is what we are trying to calulate.
+- The Prescaler_Division_value is found in the Prescaler_Division register.
+It is represented using 4 bits, its value ranges from 1 to 16.
+If we do not set the prescaler division value, 16 is assumed to be the default.
+We are okay with 16

+We will use this registers to :
+1. Initialize the communication between the 2 devices
+2. fetch and write data to the communication buffers

 ##### Pseudocode for initializing the UART communication
 input : the UART base address (hopefully from a struct abstract) output : No_output